-Another in Anne is the moment when Buffy is asked "who are you?" and instead of answering "no one" like everyone else she does a title drop and says "I'm Buffy, the vampire slayer.
+- Buffy is asked "who are you?" and instead of answering "no one" like everyone else she does a Title Drop and says "I'm Buffy, the vampire slayer.
 And you are?" before kicking some ass.

 Willow: We can't just leave you, Buff-

 - Later, after finding Tucker, we get this exchange.

 Buffy: To see tail lights.
 Hit the door.
 I've got everything under control.

 Xander: See ya.

 - She then proceeds to take out three hell-hounds single-handedly.
 She deserved that Class Protector trophy.

 - Tucker hits her with a vase.
 She no sells it and disarms him with no difficulty.

 - How does Buffy prove she beat high school (the original form of the show's metaphors of life itself)?
 She blows it up.
 To anyone to whom high school was hell, it's hard not to appreciate the one last high school metaphor.
 As Oz puts it, "We survived.
 Not the demons.
 High school."